Predstan/Image-Recoloring/README.md

 # Image-Recoloring
-Recolors and Image By Merging Nearest to a Color Map
+Recolors Image By Marching Nearest to a Color Map